Travel

 Updated Per Diem & Mileage Rates in WA State: (PDF)

-As of October 1st, 2022, there are new per diem rates posted for WA State.
-We also have the new POV mileage rate as of January 1st, 2023.
+As of October 1st, 2023, there are new per diem rates posted for WA State.
+POV Mileage Rate updated as of January 1st, 2024.

 Motor Pool Procedure for CAHNRS Travelers